 Spinal Cord Stimulation was approved in 1989 by the FDA and is frequently used in patients with chronic pain syndromes who have not found pain relief from other treatments.
-Spinal cord stimulation can be used to treat patients with severe, chronic pain due to a variety of conditions, including failed back surgery/arachnoiditis, neuropathic pain/neuropathy and complex regional pain syndrome/reflex sympathetic dystrophy.
-Every patient experiences different relief from spinal cord stimulation, though most successful cases have at least a 50 percent decrease in pain allowing them to return to a more active lifestyle and reduced use of pain medications.
+Spinal cord stimulation can be used as a spinal pain treatment for patients with severe, chronic pain due to a variety of conditions, including failed back surgery/arachnoiditis, neuropathic pain/neuropathy, and complex regional pain syndrome/reflex sympathetic dystrophy.
+Every patient experiences different relief from this spinal pain treatment, though most successful cases have at least a 50 percent decrease in pain allowing them to return to a more active lifestyle and reduced use of pain medications.

 How does it work?